merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 anvi-estimate-metabolism -i internal-genomes.txt --matrix-format
 {{ codestop }}

-**Including KEGG metadata in the matrix output**
+**Including metadata in the matrix output**

 By default, the matrix output is a matrix ready for use in other computational applications, like visualizing as a heatmap or performing clustering.
 That means it has a header line and an index in the right-most column, but all other cells are numerical.
-However, you may want to instead have a matrix that is annotated with more information, like the names and categories of each module or the functional annotations of each KO.
+However, you may want to instead have a matrix that is annotated with more information, like the names and categories of each module or the functional annotations of each enzyme.
 To include this additional information in the matrix output (as columns that occur before the sample columns), use the `--include-metadata` flag.

 {{ codestart }}
 anvi-estimate-metabolism -i internal-genomes.txt --matrix-format --include-metadata
 {{ codestop }}

-Note that this flag only works for matrix output because, well, the long-format output inherently includes KEGG metadata.
+Note that this flag only works for matrix output because, well, the long-format output inherently includes metadata.

 **Including rows of all zeros in the matrix output**